watanabed0706/dylans.surf.sessions/README.md

 # Dylan's Surf Sessions

+This is a program that I built to automatically Clip, Edit & Post content from my surf sessions for me.
+It does so by using my GoPro's Built-In Accelerometer data to detect when I've ridden a wave.
+After every surf session, I connect my SD-card & run the program, and by the time I'm done rinsing my wetsuit, it's already posted to my social media.

+The reason why I built this program is because manually sifting through GoPro footage, downloading it, and editing it myself can take hours per session.
+Time is extremely valuable, especially as a surfer.
+Squeezing in time to surf is already difficult, and adding those extra hours of overhead is something I couldn't always afford.
+With this program, I've been able to consistently bring my GoPro surfing without having to worry about the editing afterwards.

 Once setup & run this program automatically does the following:

 * Reads through files on my GoPro's SD-Card